 Brazil is an unforgettable destination to visit.
 With the vibrant Amazon rainforest, vivacious cities such as Rio de Janeiro which has the annual carnival, and beautiful beaches, we bet that you’ll love your trip to this destination!
-However, there are some important things to be aware of when planning a trip to Brazil.
-This blog post about tips for travelling to Brazil will help you out!
+However, there are important things to be aware of when planning a trip to Brazil.
+This post about tips for traveling in Brazil will help!

 1.Make sure that you are vaccinated

 If you are visiting the Amazon rainforest (and you should, it’s amazing!) on your trip to Brazil, you should definitely have vaccines.
 Yellow Fever, Typhoid, and Hepatitis A are essential jabs for this part of the country.